alguadam/AzurePoliciesLab/README.md

 Then you can use [Visual Studio Code to clone](https://code.visualstudio.com/docs/editor/versioncontrol#_cloning-a-repository) the Repo and start the lab or use your own GitHub repo.

-### Configure your own environment
+## Configure your own environment

-If you want to do this lab in your own environment, you need to configure the prerequisites listed below:
+If you want to do this lab in your own environment istead of the Pre-provisioned environment, you need to configure the prerequisites listed below:

-#### Git Repo (Azure DevOps Repo / Github)
+### Git Repo (Azure DevOps Repo / Github)

 You will write and version your ARM Templates using a Git Repo.
 You have two options for